GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

     return self.keepLoopingFlag
 ```

-The elif block of on_message handles any Dynamic Y-bus published messages before the starting Y-bus has been initialized while the else block handles all the published messages after Y-bus initialization.
+The elif block in on_message handles any Dynamic Y-bus published messages before the starting Y-bus has been initialized while the else block handles all the published messages after Y-bus initialization.
 The fullComplexUpdate function is similar to fullComplexInit except it specifically processes just changes to the existing Y-bus where changes only update existing entries rather than creating new entries:

 ```
   def fullComplexUpdate(self, lowerUncomplex):